V1p3rL0rd/ansible_linux_update/README.md

 # Ansible linux update and apply security patches
-This simple Ansible playbook updates your linux hosts and apply security patches.
+This simple Ansible playbook update your linux hosts and apply security patches.
 The script is executed in several stages:

 1) Update the apt package index